-- Stationery: Letterheads and return address envelopes; - Identification Decal: To be placed on car window; Six Looseleaf Binders: One each for Senate bills,
+- Stationery: Letterheads and return address envelopes; - Identification Decal: To be placed on car window; Six Looseleaf Binders: One each for Senate bills, - 3.
+Six Looseleaf Binders: One each for Senate bills, House bills, Senate journals and calandars, and

-4h.

-House bills, Senate journals and calandars, and House journals and calendars.
+House journals and calendars.
 These are kept current by legislative clerks.
 Binders are turned in at the end of each session.